cover

 Conclusion

 Understanding and respecting the importance of business cards in Korean culture can significantly impact your professional relationships and success in Korea.
+How you present and store business cards is almost as important as the cards themselves.
 By following these etiquette guidelines, you demonstrate cultural sensitivity and professionalism, paving the way for successful business interactions in the Korean market.

 Whenever you're ready, there are ways I can help you: